by Dr. Lawrence Wilson

 INTERESTING PHOSPHORUS READINGS DURING NUTRITIONAL BALANCING PROGRAMS

 “Gathering firewood” pattern.
 Phosphorus may decrease on a retest if the body eliminates lead, mercury or perhaps some other toxic metal.
 This occurs commonly during a nutritional balancing program.
-It is not a problem, at all.
+It is not a problem.

 In these cases, toxic metals, especially lead, had been displacing the phosphorus level upwards.
 As the toxic metal is eliminated from the body, the hair phosphorus decreases to where it should be.
 This phenomenon is called displacement.

 Another possibility is that as certain toxic metals are removed from the body, they may temporarily interfere with protein biosynthesis and cause a lower phosphorus reading.

 Another possibility is that phosphorus is being retained in the body due to inadequate intake of high-quality phosphorus in the diet.